Estimating population size using the network scale up method: Results

-\subsection{McCarty Back Estimates}
+\subsection{McCarty back estimates}

 To further assess our methods, we fit back estimates using the random degree and barrier effect models for the 29 known subpopulations in the \citet{mccarty2001comparing} data set and compared them to the known values.
-We were unable to test models adjusting for transmission bias as we do not have informative priors for the populations in the data set, although it is reasonable to believe that these subpopulations have minimal transmission bias.
+In line with previous analyses, we assumed that there was no transmission bias in these data, which seems reasonable given these are not stigmatized or hidden populations.
 The \citet{mccarty2001comparing} data set was obtained through random digit dialing within the United States.
-It contains responses from 1,375 adults from two surveys: survey 1 with 801 responses conducted in January 1998 and survey 2 with 574 responses conducted in January 1999.
-The \citet{mccarty2001comparing} data set has been analyzed in numerous articles, evaluating methods to estimate degrees in addition to methods to estimate hard-to-reach populations \citep{killworth2003two, zheng2006many, mccormick2010many}.
-Since previous research has indicated recall bias to be present in the McCarty data set, we adjusted for recall bias as described in Section \ref{recall.adjustment}.
+It contains responses from 1375 adults from two surveys: survey 1 with 801 responses conducted in January 1998 and survey 2 with 574 responses conducted in January 1999.
+The \citet{mccarty2001comparing} data set has been analyzed in numerous articles, evaluating methods to estimate degrees in addition to methods to estimate hard-to-reach populations [\citet{killworth2003two,zheng2006many,mccormick2010many}].
+Since previous research has indicated recall bias to be present in the McCarty data set, we adjusted for recall bias as described in Section~\ref{recall.adjustment}.

-Figure \ref{mccarty.intervals} shows scale-up point estimates and random degree model and barrier effects model 80\% and 95\% credible intervals of the posterior of the size estimates of the \citet{mccarty2001comparing} data set as well as scale-up point estimates along the $x$ axis, compared to the true sizes along the $y$ axis.
-The black diagonal line is the $x=y$ line where the true size and the estimate are equal, which is the goal.
+Figure~\ref{mccarty.intervals} shows scale-up point estimates and random degree model and barrier effects model 80\% and 95\% credible intervals of the posterior of the size estimates of the \citet{mccarty2001comparing} data set shown as proportions of the true subpopulation sizes.
 We see generally that our estimates are close to the true subpopulation size and our credible intervals cover the true subpopulation size.

+Figure~\ref{mccarty.intervals.no.recall} shows the same estimates and credible intervals before adjusting for recall bias.
+We can see that there is a clear association between recall bias and subpopulation size and that the adjustment is important in correcting not only the estimates but the credible intervals as well.
+It should also be noted that unlike the method of~\citet{mccormick2010many}, our method corrects for over-recall as well as under-recall, so good estimates can be obtained for small subpopulations.